Using Share Links, Guided Browsing and Freeze Tabs Follow

-From here, you can give each session a title to make them easier to keep track of or schedule additional sessions.
+- From here, you can give each session a title to make it easier to keep track of.

-You can narrow your view of scheduled sessions to just this week, or view all of your scheduled sessions at once.
+- You can narrow your view of scheduled sessions to just this week, all upcoming sessions or past sessions.

 Editing your Scheduled sessions

 You can also edit your scheduled sessions:

 - Click Schedule.